 To manage the energy use and reduce energy consumption, the Group has established an "Energy Management Policy".
 The Group strives to use energy in the most efficient, cost-effective and environmentally responsible manner.
 Efficient use of energy plays a key role in support of our plan to maximise profitability and strengthen our competitive position.
 We aim to maximise energy performance. reduce operating expenses and increase shareholders' value by actively and responsibly managing energy consumption through works and management practices, training and the use of new technology.
-The decrease in natural gas consumption in 2019 was mainly due to the decrease in steam generation as compared to 2018.
-In 2018, more steam was used to boost reservoir pressure during mini turnaround.
-For the consumption of diesel in project sites, diesel is used in standalone generator sets and heavy equipment by the Group and contractors.
-The decrease in diesel consumption in 2019 was mainly attributable to the cessation of usage of company long-haul diesel trucks for transportation of dilbit and diluent during the year.
-In addition, the significant increase in petrol consumption was mainly attributable to the increase in the passenger vehicles usage for staff travelling between project sites and offices.
+The decrease in natural gas consumption in 2020 was mainly due to the decrease in steam generation as a result of decline in SAGD production.
+For the consumption of diesel from stationary source, diesel is used in standalone generator sets and heaters by the Group and contractors in project sites.
+In 2020, the diesel consumption from stationary source dropped slightly due to the slight decrease in diesel usage by heaters subsequent to the temporary plant shutdown.
+The decrease in mobile fuel consumption in 2020 was mainly attributable to the decrease in field staff and the number of vehicles required to support them due to the temporary suspension of production.

-For office operation in Hong Kong, the electricity consumption increased as the average number of employees in Hong Kong office slightly increased in 2019, and gasoline consumption increased due to the increase in the passenger vehicle usage.
+For office operation in Hong Kong, the slight increase in electricity consumption in 2020 was mainly attributable to the usage of air purifiers in Hong Kong office, and the decrease in gasoline consumption was due to decline in the passenger vehicle usage to prevent the spread of COVID-19.
 We will continue to create a green office environment and improve the employees' awareness to reduce the energy consumption.